We are committed to the health and safety of our staff and our customers, while continuing to provide our important housing services.

 Payment of rent and a temporary freeze on evictions

-The State Government has endorsed a number of new initiatives, expected to be in place for the duration of the declared emergency period, aimed at helping landlords and tenants whose incomes have been affected by COVID-19.
+The State Government has a number of measures in place for the duration of the declared emergency period, which has been extended until 6 February 2021 – or 28 days after the COVID-19 Emergency Direction expires - whichever comes first, aimed at helping landlords and tenants whose incomes have been affected by COVID-19.

 If you live in public housing and your household income decreases for any reason, please contact Housing SA on 131 299 ☏ to have your rent reassessed.
 Otherwise, public housing tenants should continue to pay their rent as normal to avoid rent arrears and an accumulation of debt.